Bonifacio-Corsica-credit-hendrik-cornelissen-unsplash

 Sartene-Corsica

-Sartene Corsica
+Sartene, Corsica

 Sartène: Morning Meanderings Awaken in Sartène to the melodic chime of church bells and the fragrance of freshly baked pastries wafting through narrow streets.
 Start your day with a hearty Corsican breakfast: perhaps a slice of flaó (a mint and cheese pastry) accompanied by a robust local coffee.
 Meandering the cobblestone lanes one last time, you might discover the mysterious Catenacciu procession’s origins or hear tales of vendettas that have shaped Corsican culture for centuries.